jantomicky/database-backup/README.md

 # database-backup

 Bash script(s) for backing up MySQL / MariaDB databases with `mysqldump`, backups are timestamped, archived and optionally pruned based on age.
+Bash is required as the scripts use Bash specific features.

 ## Setup